 Tips for Answering the Question

 Explain how your field of study ties to the job you’re interviewing for.

 You’ll need to connect your field of study, and what you’ve gained educationally, to the job you’re interviewing for.
 Write down the list of skills and experiences you gained through the process of getting your degree.
 If you’re struggling with that, think of all the assignments and projects you completed in school—what skills did you develop working on those assignments and projects?
 How many of those skills relate to the requirements of the job?
 Then, focus on those skills when answering this question in an interview.

 Even if your degree is not directly related to the job, you can probably find some connections between the two.
 Let’s suppose you graduated in law, but you’re applying for a job as a researcher or analyst in the financial services sector.
 You might emphasize how you developed critical thinking skills while in law school, and that these skills will be useful when conducting research or analysis at a financial firm.

 While you should do your best to connect your field of study to the job you’re interviewing for, it is also important to be honest, as an interviewer can likely easily spot if you’re being insincere.
-So give an honest answer, but try to tie it back to the job you’re interviewing for.
+So give an honest answer to “Why did you choose your field of study?” (but try to tie it back to the job you’re interviewing for).

 Show you think through options before making an important decision.

 The interviewer will be curious to see how effectively you’ve planned for your future, so show them that you’ve researched your options, and note the factors that influenced your decision to apply for the job.
 If you did advanced research and planning regarding demand in the job market, as well as salary and development opportunities, this will provide a solid foundation for your answer.